JelteF/derive_more/impl/doc/debug.md

 ## The format of the format

-You supply a format by placing an attribute on the item or on a struct or variant or particular struct or enum variant field:
+You supply a format by placing an attribute on a struct or enum variant, or its particular field:
 `#[debug("...", args...)]`.
 The format is exactly like in [`format!()`] or any other [`format_args!()`]-based macros.

-The variables available in the arguments is `self` and each member of the variant or struct, with members of tuple structs being named with a leading underscore and their index, i.e. `_0`, `_1`, `_2`, etc.
+The variables available in the arguments is `self` and each member of the struct or enum variant, with members of tuple structs being named with a leading underscore and their index, i.e. `_0`, `_1`, `_2`, etc.